kmules1/kmules1.github.io/ecumene/index.md

 Ador and Ayn have an orbital period of 96.26 Ecumene years and an orbital eccentricity of 0.52.
 From the perspective of the Ecumene, Ayn is an especially bright wandering star, which grows as the stars approach periastron to become a faint junior sun that contributes as much light as a decent indoor lamp.
 During periastron, prevailing weather patterns become distorted due to the additional solar radiation received.

-### Planets of Ador

-#### Ecumene: The Inhabited World
+## The Ecumene

 The Ecumene is a habitable world, second in orbit around its star, and the primary world of this setting.

 Its surface is predominantly ocean, which takes up over four-fifths of its surface area.
 Additionally, due the distribution of land, largescale arid and semi-arid biomes are relatively rare.
 As a result, from space, it looks like a blue marble enveloped by wispy white clouds.

 The Ecumene is in a tidally-locked orbit with its twin world, the Maranthisa, which is two-thirds the radius and two-fifths the mass.
 As a result, both worlds have an unusually long rotational period of 65.784 hours.
 Three moons, the Three Sisters, orbit the Ecumene-Maranthisa barycenter, which is located one-sixth of the distance between them.

-#### Maranthisa: The Withered World
+### The Maranthisa

 The Maranthisa is a formerly habitable world, having undergone a planetary cataclysm (in *2791*{: .ae}) which rendered its surface uninhabitable to all known life.
 Overall, its surface has a khaki-grey color.
 Lore indicates that the large dark brown splotches are seas, and that the pockmark craters, each with prominent white ray systems, mark the locations of great cities that were once populated by several millions.
 It continues to be referred to as the Great Mother among the Elves, and had once been referred to instead variously as *Didyme* or *Toma*, the Twin World; *Luhan*, the Shining One, is sometimes heard as well.